rsanchez/entry_type/README.markdown

 -  Label - the label for the value
 -  Hide Fields - choose the fields to hide when the specified value is chosen

-## Extension Settings

--  Channel - choose one of your channels
--  Field - choose either Status or Template
--  Settings: Value - choose the status or template value that will trigger this "type"
--  Settings: Hide Fields - choose the fields to hide when the specified value is chosen

 ## Examples

 Displaying different content based on entry type.